mWater/ui-builder/README.md

 row of a table. `rowset` is a Boolean expression determining which rows of a table are included in a set of rows.
 They can also be `text`, `number`, etc and other literals.

-A block may use one or more contacts variables.
+A block may use one or more context variables.
 Furthermore, for row and rowset variables, the block may request the value of one or more expressions based on the variable.
 For example, a text box may request the value of a text column of a row so that it doesn't have to query it itself.